i3p9/mac-setup/docs/setting-up-applications/vscode.md

 # VS Code Setup

-VS Code configuration is mostly handled by Settings Sync (id: `shan.code-settings-sync`).
-So open up VSCode, download the extension Settings Sync.

-Click on the cogwheel bottom left, and download settings from Github Gist.
+VS Code configuration is mostly handled by Settings Sync.
+Click on the Accounts icon in  bottom left and sign in with Github or MS account and sync everything.
+From now on, everything you configure will be saved and it saves a *lot* of time.

 ## vscode Tips